jesusjimsa/Computer-Networks-UAIC/Lab 1/Explanations and exercises.md

 For more information about the commands please consult the manual..
 For editing text files using the console shell various editors can be used: nano, mcedit (simpler) or vim, emacs (more complex).

 ### 1.3.
 Access rights
 The access rights on a file can be checked by calling the ls command using option -l.
 The access rights are displayed in the first field of each entry corresponding to a file.
 This field contains 10 characters and is formed of four sections.
 The first section consists in the first character and identifies the type of file ('-' normal file, 'd' directory, 'p' named pipe, etc).
 The following sections display the access rights on the file.
 Each section is formed of three characters.
 The '-' character represents the absence of a right.
 The 'r' character represents the right to read.
 The 'w' character represents the right to write.
 The 'x' character represents the right to execute.
 Therefore, a section indicating complete rights would be 'rwx'.
 The first section represents the rights of the file owner.
 The second section represents the rights of the group.
 The last section represents the rights of the other users.
-As an example a set of access rights that permits all operations to the file owner and just reading to the rest of users on a normal file would look like: '-rwxr--r--' .
+As an example a set of access rights that permits all operations to the file owner and just reading to the rest of users on a normal file would look like: '-rwxr--r--'.
 For directories, the execution right refers to the capability to change the current path to the directory and to access its contents, not to list its contents (which corresponds to the right to read).
 When for a directory, instead of the execution right 'x' is set a 't', this represents that the directory has the 'sticky bit' set.
 This means that the deletion or the change of files form that directory can be performed only by the directory owners.
 Another value that can be set instead the execution right 'x' is 's'.
 This indicates (according to the section) that the file has the SUID (Set User ID) bit set or the SGID (Set Group ID) bit set.
 The setting of this bit means that the file can be executed by anybody with the rights of the owner, or respectively of the group of which the file belongs.
 The main usage of this bit is to permit other users to execut a command that requires root rights.
 The change of the access rights can be done by using the following command chmod [users category] [+-=] [rights] [path].
 The users category can be 'u' - owner, 'g' - group, 'o' - others or 'a' - all categories.
 The rights are specified using the characters previously mentioned ('r', 'w', 'x', etc).
 The chmod command can also be executed using values in base 8 representing the rights in each section.
 For more information, please consult the manual.
 ### 1.4.
 Redirection of inputs and outputs
 The logical devices of input/output are the following: the standard input - stdin, where the input data is read being implicitly associated with the keyboard; the standard output - stdout, where the output data is sent, being implicitly associated with the terminal; the standard error - stderr, where the errors are sent, being also implicitly associated with the terminal.
 The redirection of inputs and outputs can be set using redirection operators.
 The redirection of the input can be done using the '<' operator.
 As an example, [program] < [filein], will redirect the input for program from filein.
 The redirection of the output can be done in a similar manner using the '>' operator.
 If the '>>' operator is used instead '>' the output data will be appended without overwriting the destination.
 The rediraction of the standard output can be done using the '2>' operator.
 Redirecting a command as input for another command can be done using the pipe mechanism by chaining the commands using the '|' operator (e.g., ls | less).

 ## 2. C programming on Linux.
 The very basics
 The compiler that will be used in Linux during the labs for C sources will be gcc (the C++ sources can be compiled with g++).
 For the simple compilation of a program without another option an example of the typical call is:
 ```
 gcc file.c
 ```
 This will result (when the compilation is error free) in an executable named by default a.out that will be placed in the current directory.
 To specify a name for the output file the -o option can be used followed by the name.
 As an example:
 ```
 gcc file.c -o outexe
 ```